adomokos/Vim-Katas/exercises/30_run_normal_mode_commands_across_range.md

 or solve it like this:
 `:'<,'>normal A;` - executes normal command for all highlighted lines

-Add semi-colon to all lines in file:
+Add semicolon to all lines in file:
 `:%normal A;`

 Comment out an entire JS file: